Hawaiianpineapple/Landing-page/README.md

 snapshot 1.0.0 - setting up the repos path and important files i.e. (index, css). snapshot 1.0.1 - the addition of images directory along with repective content.
 Images and authors are at the bottom of the README.
 NOTES-- I figure I should decide on a theme wether or not I follow it to the end is debatable but I've decided on tech and although the template that was given for the project isn't quite the fit I for it, it gives it some personality.

+snapshot 1.1.1 - first major update adding html basic structure to header including filler text and images including logo.
+NOTES-- Although it doesn't seem like much,(the filler text and html structure) the hardest part was the logo.
+Thinking it would be simple using a svg I've learned that not all browsers load them correctly and my understanding isn't advanced enough to fix them.
+Everything I've read so far says to try xlink or embed both of which complicate things beyond what I'm capable of at the moment.
+Unfortunely that means I have to use a png.
+It works but I wanted something that could scale easily.